KIHeartFailure/validation_qi/README.md

-# R code for the project Quality indicators for heart failure: a validation study using nationwide registry data in SwedeHF study
+# R code for the project Association between heart failure quality of care and mortality: population-based cohort study using nationwide registries

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.